-Yesterday, with my friends I went on a sightseeing trip to “Shirakawa-go (白川郷)”, a remote village famous for its Gassho style houses.
+Yesterday, with my friends I went on a sightseeing day trip to “Shirakawa-Go (白川郷)”, a remote mountainous village in Gifu Prefecture famous for its Gassho-style houses.

-Specifically, Shirakawago is an area centering around the Ogimachi district in Shirakawa village, Gifu Prefecture, which is in the basin of Sho river.
+More precisely, Shirakawago is an area centering around the Ogimachi district in Shirakawa village, Gifu, which is in the basin of the Sho River.

-In addition to the architectural value of its Gassho style houses, its village landscape resulted in Shirakawago’s inclusion in the Unesco’s World Heritage List.
+In addition to the architectural value of its Gassho-style houses, its village landscape resulted in Shirakawago’s inclusion in Unesco’s World Heritage List.

 The Shirakawago village, including Ogimachi and Gokayama, was added to the World Heritage list in 1995.

 Shirakawago is a snowy mountain village and its Gassho-style houses are especially characterized by their steep thatched roofs.
 Thanks to its steep roof, the old-fashioned Gassho-style building can easily shed snow.

 The Meaning of Gassho (合掌)

 By the way, the literal meaning of the Japanese word “Gassho (合掌)” is holding one’s hands together in prayer.

 - Akiba Shrine